cchitsiang/awesome-stars/topics.md

 - [graphql-python/graphene-gae](https://github.com/graphql-python/graphene-gae) - GraphQL Support for Google AppEngine [DEPRECATED - Looking for maintainers]
 - [luminousmen/djfiles](https://github.com/luminousmen/djfiles) - DJFiles is a simple Django app for manage static files of your project via admin panel.
 - [Rhizome-Conifer/conifer](https://github.com/Rhizome-Conifer/conifer) - Collect and revisit web pages.
 - [seleniumbase/SeleniumBase](https://github.com/seleniumbase/SeleniumBase) - Python framework for web automation and testing.
-Includes a dashboard, a test-generating recorder, and more.
+Includes a dashboard and a test-generating recorder.
 - [git-cola/git-cola](https://github.com/git-cola/git-cola) - git-cola: The highly caffeinated Git GUI
 - [msiemens/tinydb](https://github.com/msiemens/tinydb) - TinyDB is a lightweight document oriented database optimized for your happiness :)
 - [saltstack/salt](https://github.com/saltstack/salt) - Software to automate the management and configuration of any infrastructure or application at scale.
 Get access to the Salt software package repository here: